KastnerRG/Read_the_docs/docs/project1.rst

   - **(a)** Report the latency, II, and resource usage of your baseline FIR128 design.
   - **(b)** Turn off the automatic pipelining by using ``#pragma HLS pipeline off``.
 Report the latency, II, and resource usage of this design.
   - **(c)** Manually pipeline the design using ``#pragma HLS pipeline II=<value>``.
-Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle until the throughput stays unchanged.
+Explicitly set the loop initiation interval (II) starting at 1 and increasing in increments of 1 cycle until the throughput stays unchanged (and/or, reaches the same value of a non-pipelined design).
 Report the latency, II, and resource usage of each design in a table.
   - **(d)** At some point setting the II to a larger value does not make sense.
 What is that value in this example?
   - **(e)** Vitis HLS may automatically pipeline a loop without any specific pragma.
 Based on your observation, what is the default II for a pipelined loop used in this case?